Yellow Springs Ceramics National

 The Yellow Springs Ceramics National takes a unique approach to format: instead of isolating individual works, it presents bodies of work by each artist, thoughtfully interwoven throughout the gallery space to foster dialogue and visual interplay.

-The goal is to offer a more layered and nuanced view of contemporary ceramics—one that reflects the complexity, versatility, and depth of artists working today.
+The goal is to offer a more layered and nuanced view of contemporary ceramics.
+One that reflects the complexity, versatility, and depth of artists working today.
 Through a careful juror process, the exhibition highlights makers whose practices explore material, form, and surface in distinctive ways.

 With a focus on material innovation, exceptional craftsmanship, and the interplay between functional and sculptural approaches, The Yellow Springs Ceramics National celebrates the vibrant voices shaping contemporary ceramics across the country today.